YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ![CL](/Images-for-the-Guide/RenoChibi.png "Ireno Man") - **[USS Reno](https://azurlane.koumakan.jp/Reno)**
 * Role:
-  * Carrier defender; mob/boss fleet medium DPS and **heavy AA carry**.
+  * Carrier defender; mob/boss fleet high DPS and **heavy AA carry**.

 * Skill:
-  * Upon battle start and if there is 1+ alive CV/L in the fleet, gain +15% CritRate.
-For every alive CV/L in the fleet, deal +6% Dmg to DD/CL.
-For the first two battles of her fleet, CV/L in her fleet take -10% Dmg.
+  * Upon battle start and if there is 1+ alive CV/L in the fleet, gain +35% CritRate.
+For every alive CV/L in the fleet, deal +10% Dmg to DD/CL (up to +30%).
+For the first four  battles of her fleet, CV/L in her fleet take -10% Dmg.
-  * Upon battle start, gain +15% AA and +12% FP.
-Every 3rd time the backline takes damage, gain a stack of +3% AA/FP until the end of the fight (can gain 2 stacks max).
+  * Upon battle start, gain +15% AA and +15% FP.
+Every 3rd time the backline takes damage, gain a stack of +6% AA/FP until the end of the fight (can gain 2 stacks max).
   * +10% Main Gun Efficiency if wielding a DD gun.

 * Recommended Loadouts: